Defiants-org/decentr.net/_posts/2019-07-05-Deconomics.md

 It also needs to be borne in mind we didn’t “come up” with this concept one morning over a bowl of cornflakes then execute: no; it actually *exists* (and *pre*-existed prior to us observing and understanding it) *within* the algorithms of TRL 5 tech —*already* built — and then we subsequently interpreted it and modelled deconomics on these algorithms.

 The deconomics model means that on our hApp each individual user *is* — not “has access to” — but physically *“IS”* his or her *own personal exchange rate*; an exchange rate that fluctuates according to user activity in the same way as money-currency exchange rates (again, reread Art Brock’s quote above).
-This paradigm is possible because our system decentralises all online data giving it both the value store properties of money as well as the causal (read our previous post on our [“causal NGI”](https://medium.com/@Rich.James/clarifying-decentrs-philosophical-synergy-with-holochain-b98f7fbb0e41) philosophy for a better understanding of this concept) capabilities of real-world financial markets.
+This paradigm is possible because our system decentralises all online data giving it both the value store properties of money as well as the causal (read our previous post on our [“causal web 3.0”](https://medium.com/@Rich.James/clarifying-decentrs-philosophical-synergy-with-holochain-b98f7fbb0e41) philosophy for a better understanding of this concept) capabilities of real-world financial markets.

 This paradigm is critical because it ensures all currencies, digital and fiat, as well as the mainstream economy are actually modulated by *individual users* through the generation, exchange and reuse of their own secure and immutable data and meta data.
 In short, positive online engagement means “your” exchange rate goes up, relative to real world currencies and prices, meaning purchasing goods via our hApp *for you* is cheaper (or at least agent-centric to you), relative to all other users and real-world prices.